 Stocks wobble as Wall Street heads for a mixed weekly finish

-Stocks wobbled in morning trading on Wall Street Friday and major indexes were on track for a mixed finish to a choppy week.
+Stocks wobbled in afternoon trading on Wall Street Friday and major indexes were on track for a mixed finish to a choppy week.

-Smaller-company stocks fell more than the broader market, signaling that investors were nervous about economic growth.
+Smaller-company stocks fell more than the broader market.
 The Russell 2000 fell 0.6%.

 It's been a choppy week for Wall Street as investors reviewed earnings from a range of retailers to essentially close out the latest round of corporate report cards.
 More than 95% of companies in the S&P 500 have reported their latest quarterly results.
 Companies have reported overall earnings growth of about 40%, outpacing analysts' forecasts for 23% growth made back in June.